jackiehjm/stx-docs/doc/source/updates/kubernetes/manual-upgrade-overview.rst

 .. xbooklink    For information on updating |prod-dc|, see |distcloud-doc|: :ref:`Upgrade
     Management <upgrade-management-overview>`.

-An upgrade can be performed manually or by the Upgrade Orchestrator which automates a rolling install of an update across all of the |prod-long| hosts.
+An upgrade can be performed manually or using the Upgrade Orchestrator, which automates a rolling install of an update across all of the |prod-long| hosts.
 This section describes the manual upgrade procedures.